-Whenever the resource is dispatched NC Operator shall capture a note in the relevant SO system(s).
-If the unit or facility fails to respond within the agreed notice period (6 hours to CONTROLLED DISCLOSURE contracted capacity), or to remain on-line for 120 minutes (or as long as required by National Control whichever is shorter), the unit or facility is non-compliant.
-In this case NC Operator shall capture a note in the relevant SO system(s) to amongst others include the date and time of the request, the resource name and reason.
-Ancillary Services shall inform the service provider about the incident in writing.
-The service provider shall then address the non-conformance and report back within one month.
+The usage of supplemental reserves will be monitored closely by the SO.
+All incidents of nonconformance (e.g., of units/facilities failing to start) will be reported to the service provider.
+When a facility is called up by the SO to provide supplemental reserve, a note will be put in the relevant SO systems.
+If the facility fails to respond within the agreed notice period, or to remain online for 2 hours (or as long as required by National Control whichever is shorter), the facility is non-compliant.
+In this case the controller must put a note in the relevant SO system giving the date and time of call-up, the name of the facility and what happened.
+AS shall inform the service provider about the incident in writing.
+The service provider must then fix the problem and report back within one month.